 3. Repair ornaments: A toothpick is also handy for getting glue into small spaces and onto small surfaces, such as figurines, statuettes or ornaments.

 4. Fill small holes: Toothpicks can also hide accidental, exposed nail holes in wood projects.
 Dab some glue on the toothpick and push it into the hold.
 Break off the end, then sand flush and add stain or paint if necessary.

 5. Sew buttons: Some sewing experts keep a couple of toothpicks in the sewing kit for sewing on buttons, either by machine or hand.
 They use the toothpick as a thread shank to create space between the button and the fabric.
 The space is necessary for the button to fasten properly.
 Toothpicks are also handy for cleaning and repairing sewing machines.

 6. Mark tape: Avoid searching for the end of the tape roll, then shredding the tape in trying to use the end.
 Wrap the tape around a toothpick each time you finish using the tape.

-7. Clean brushes: Poke a toothbrush through the bristles of a dog brush or other brush to easily pull out the accumulated hair.
+7. Clean brushes: Poke a toothpick through the bristles of a dog brush or other brush to easily pull out the accumulated hair.

 8. Clean cracks and gaps: Dip a toothpick in rubbing alcohol or other sterile cleaning solution, then use it to scrape out cracks and gaps in furniture and gadgets.
 It also may be the only way to reach into small spaces and clear out cobwebs and dirt.